Rensselaer Polytechnic Institute: Student organizations

 The RPI Players is an on‑campus theater group that was formed in 1929.
 The Players resided in the Old Gym until 1965 when they moved to their present location at the 15th Street Lounge.
 This distinctive red shingled building had been a USO hall for the U.S. Army before being purchased by RPI.
+However, the building is currently closed to the public due to flood damage caused by a burst pipe in February 2023.
 The Players have staged over 300 productions in its history.

 RPI songs

 There are a number of songs commonly played and sung at RPI events.
 Notable among them are: